This post may contain affiliate links. To read our affiliate policy, click here.

 Conclusion about Innersense sulfate-free shampoo for curly hair

 This concludes our analysis of the Innersense Hydrating Cream Hairbath shampoo ingredients.
-Clearly, you have guessed that in my Shampoo Rating List its safety is at the level of “good”, but is not the safest.
+Though good, it is not the safest.
 This shampoo should work well for chemically treated, damaged, and curly hair.
 If the potential health risks described above don’t bother you that much, go ahead and try this sulfate-free shampoo for curly hair.
-In case you are wondering if you can find something you will like even better, the Shampoo Rating List is for you.